 Like the other 4K QLED TVs, The Frame’s panel is capable of 100% colour volume.
-Bixby virtual assistant is included, allowing access to smart features and streaming services.
 If you’re not a fan of the stand, the set can sit flush to the wall thanks to the No Gap Wall Mount.

-The Serif boasts a QLED screen for 2019.
-Ambient mode has been added, so the viewer can receive the latest news and weather updates, plus the ability to display imagery on the screen when it’s off.
+The Serif now boasts a QLED screen.
+Ambient mode has been added, so the viewer can see the latest news and weather.

-Having been sold mainly through furniture and department stores, Samsung changed its tack for 2019.
-The Serif will be more readily available through consumer electronic retailers.
+Having been sold mainly through furniture and department stores, the Serif is now more readily available through consumer electronic retailers.